trinodb/trino/docs/src/main/sphinx/admin/properties-writer-scaling.rst

 Trino to dynamically scale out the number of writer tasks rather than allocating a fixed number of tasks.
 Additional tasks are added when the average amount of physical data per writer is above a minimum threshold, but only if the query is bottlenecked on writing.
+It works only with connectors that report number of written bytes.

 Writer scaling is useful with connectors like Hive that produce one or more files per writer -- reducing the number of writers results in a larger average